 - Online Banks vs Traditional Banks: As a general rule, online banks offer the highest rates.
 Many brick and mortar banks offer yields as low as 0.01%.
 It’s as if they don’t want your money.
 In contrast, online banks offer yields of 1.00% APY or more.

 With checking accounts, the interest rates tend to be lower.
 That’s generally fine because most people don’t keep a lot of money in a checking account.
 Any extra money one has should be moved over to a high-yield savings product.
 That being said, many banks do offer interest checking accounts.
 Here it’s critical to consider fees, which are more common than on savings and money market accounts.

-Finally, if you know of ther bank accounts or deals we should include in our list, please leave a comment below.
+Finally, if you know of other bank accounts or deals we should include in our list, please leave a comment below.